E6

 Safety first: Do not attempt to charge a battery that is very hot, swollen, or physically damaged.
 Risk of fire.

 - 4. Check ambient conditions: Charge only within the temperature range specified in the manual (typically 5–35°C).
-Charging in a cold garage or hot conservatory can trigger E6.
+Charging in a cold garage or hot conservatory can trigger the E6 error.

-- 5. Persistent E6: If the error appears even at normal room temperature and with a visually good battery, the internal temperature sensor or charger circuitry may be faulty.
-Replace the battery pack first; if the issue remains, the charger should be replaced.
+- 5. Persistent E6: If the error persists even at normal room temperature and with a visually good battery, the internal temperature sensor or charger circuitry may be faulty.
+First, replace the battery pack; if the issue persists, the charger should be replaced.
 If still unresolved, the main body charging PCB may require service.

 Advertisements